Direct temperature readout in nonequilibrium quantum thermometry: Example: Qubit-based quantum thermometer

 \section{Example: Qubit-based quantum thermometer}

 In this section, we validate the proposed direct temperature readout framework by applying it to a paradigmatic qubit-based quantum thermometer~\cite{Jevtic.15.PRA,Correa.15.PRL,Mehboudi.19.JPA,Ullah.25.PRA} whose fabrication is well within the current experimental capacities~\cite{Kuffer.25.PRXQ}.
 Our analysis is structured to systematically demonstrate the validity of the scheme and to identify the physical resources that improve its precision.
-First, to establish a fundamental precision benchmark within the conventional QCRB framework, we analyze the behavior of the QFI $\mathcal{F}_T$ of the system.
-We then proceed to implement our readout scheme and investigate how initial-state engineering can enhance the resulting readout precision.
+First, to establish a benchmark within the conventional QCRB framework, we analyze the behavior of the QFI $\mathcal{F}_T$ of the system.
+We then proceed to implement our readout scheme and investigate whether and how an initial-state engineering can enhance the resulting readout precision.
+Except in Sec.~\ref{sec:d3}, we assume that prior knowledge of the actual temperature is available.